 - Back up water supply costs

-Those expenses not included gross rentals are either:
+Those expenses not included in gross rentals are either:

 - Paid by the landlord (i.e. expenses included in net rentals), or